leiradel/luamods/proxyud/README.md

 # proxyud

 **proxyud** creates a full userdata object, optionally setting a metatable to it.
-It's purpose is to be used where an empty table would be used to
+It's purpose is to be used as a proxy to another Lua object.

 ## Bulding